Learn more about Terminal

 Sometimes, your engineers will have to work extra hours, like in the lead up to a launch.
 Restore balance by giving them a lighter workload afterwards.
 “I like to do a cooldown sprint push after a big push so that engineers aren’t immediately thrown into the next big project,” says Irie.
 “Give engineers the chance to tackle some tech debt, take some time for fun team bonding, and give folks a chance to decompress and recharge.
 I’ve found that engineers think cooldown sprints are satisfying.
 They enjoy the opportunity to handle tech debt.”

-Burnout is a serious problem and remote work has a tendency to exacerbate its effects.
+Software engineer burnout is a serious problem and remote work has a tendency to exacerbate its effects.
 Blurred lines between work life and home life can make it harder for your engineers to turn off.
-By giving your engineers some breathing room, you’ll not only support your teams through a trying time, you’ll also give your company’s retention and productivity a boost in the process.
+By giving your developers some breathing room, you’ll not only support your teams through a trying time, you’ll also give your company’s retention and productivity a boost in the process.
 “Engineers in particular are at risk for mental health issues and leaders really need to step up and make sure that they’re taking care of them,” says McKinney.”

 Want to learn more about promoting mental health at your organization?
 Download our guide, Managing mental health for engineering teams during COVID-19.